ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 # Timeline

-Below is a rough outline of the work done on the ! months.
+Below is a rough outline of the work done on the 11 months of this project.
+Eight months were spent on the technical reimplementation, with three writing this blog post.

 ### April 2019